 - Preserving Flavor: Do Seasonings Expire? - February 18, 2024

 - Health Trends Impacting the Spices and Seasonings Market - February 18, 2024

 Understanding What Makes a Food Halal or Haram

 When it comes to dietary restrictions in Islam, the terms “halal” and “haram” are paramount.
+For a more detailed understanding of what makes food halal or haram in Islam, Britannica offers an extensive overview, explaining how these concepts are defined in Islamic law Britannica.
 Halal refers to what is permissible under Islamic law, as defined in the Quran.
 On the other hand, haram refers to what is forbidden.
 The distinction between halal and haram can be quite clear, but there are some grey areas that require careful consideration.
 One such area is the status of soy sauce.
 Is soy sauce halal or haram?
 This question has been a topic of debate among Muslims and Islamic scholars alike.

 The main factors that determine whether a food is halal or haram include the source of the food, the way it is processed, and its ingredients.
 For instance, pork and alcohol are considered haram in Islam.
 However, when it comes to processed foods like soy sauce, the situation can get a bit complex.
 This is because soy sauce is a fermented product, and fermentation often involves the production of small amounts of alcohol.